cloudflare/cloudflare-docs/content/ssl/reference/browser-compatibility.md

 ## Other certificate types

-Refer to [Certificate authorities](/ssl/reference/certificate-authorities/) for a detailed list of Cloudflare SSL/TLS offerings, the different algorithms they support, browser compatibility for each CA.
+Refer to [Certificate authorities](/ssl/reference/certificate-authorities/) for a detailed list of Cloudflare SSL/TLS offerings, the different algorithms available, and browser compatibility for each CA.

 ## Non-SNI support